Pixel 10 Pro Fold vs Pixel 10 Pro XL: Another battle unfolds

 Similar to last year

 The result is two phones that differ in size and weight.
-The Pixel 10 Pro XL is lighter, although not by much, while the Pixel 10 Pro Fold is thicker folded and also narrower.
-The camera bump is also different between the two, the 10 Pro Fold uses the same square-ish camera housing as its predecessor, while the 10 Pro XL model opts for the evolved camera bar – a long horizontal camera bump.
+The Pixel 10 Pro XL is lighter, by about 25 grams, while the Pixel 10 Pro Fold is thicker folded and also narrower.
+The camera bump is also different between the two; the 10 Pro Fold uses the same square-ish camera housing as its predecessor, while the 10 Pro XL model opts for the evolved camera bar—a long horizontal camera bump.

-In terms of building materials and colors, we don't expect major differences between the two.
-Granted, the Pixel 10 Pro Fold can't use tempered glass over its main folding screen, but other than that, we expect the same glass-aluminum sandwich from both devices.
+In terms of building materials and colors, again there are no major differences between the two.
+Granted, the Pixel 10 Pro Fold can't use tempered glass over its main folding screen, but other than that, we have the same glass-aluminum sandwich on both devices.

 An interesting upgrade is the alleged IP68 water and dust protection on the Pixel 10 Pro Fold.
-This will help with durability for sure and bring those two phones close together when it comes to protection from the elements.
+This helps with durability and brings those two phones closer together when it comes to protection from the elements.

 Display Differences